 Improving outcomes | Healing harms

 Medical errors in the hospital setting are the third leading cause of death in the United States and Canada.
 They leave millions injured and emotionally traumatized, and add unnecessary billions of dollars to the costs of our healthcare systems.
 The cost of medical harm in Ontario alone is estimated at more than one billion dollars each year.
+Unaddressed mental health issues, and under-funded mental health care, and failures to adopt mitigation measures to prevent suicide, also carry an incalculable cost in human suffering.
+Gender-related barriers to healthcare place the lives of millions of women at risk every year.

-With a knowledge base built on thousands of patient and family interactions over its years of operation, these unique lived experiences of patients and families provide an invaluable learning tool.
+With a knowledge base built on thousands of patient and family interactions over its years of operation, the unique lived experiences of patients and families provide an invaluable learning tool.
 This allows PatientProtection.Healthcare to innovate, design and nurture experience-based patient safety tools and protocols to reduce avoidable harms and improve healthcare outcomes.

 NEW: PatientProtection.Healthcare’s Safer Women Health Initiative™, focusing on raising awareness of, and removing, the barriers to safe care and timely treatment that confront women every day and avoidably place their lives at risk.
 The initiative seeks to address the often unreported and unknown health issues arising from sexual violence and the need for trauma-informed care in responding to victims.
 It also calls for a re-imagined and more effective approach to preventing suicide, which has become a public healthcare crisis across society.